themichaeltsang/DashboardTeleoperation/README.md

 Saved Data
 -----------
-Telemetric sensor data is automatically saved and appended in sensorlog.csv
+Telemetric sensor data is automatically saved and appended in sensorlog.csv Use spreadsheet program to open filetype csv

 Roadmap (TODO)
 -------------